- What is Finasteride?

 The number of men sharing their experience of Post-Finasteride Syndrome is steadily rising, painting a bleak picture of the life-shattering effects the drug can have.

-How to shrink your prostate WITHOUT Finasteride or deadly side effects
+How to shrink your prostate without Finasteride or deadly side effects

 To help men who have prostate disease or are concerned about their prostate health, we are offering readers exclusive limited-time access to one of Ben’s special video presentations.

 Normally reserved for private clients, we highly recommend that you watch this video while you still can.
-Especially if you have prostate disease, BPH, a high PSA, if you are a man over 50, or anyone who even knows a man over 50.
+Especially if you have a prostate disease, BPH, a high PSA, if you are a man over 50, or anyone who even knows a man over 50.